Using VBA to Get the Array Dimensions in Excel – 4 Examples

 Dim Dimension1 As Long, Dim Dimension2 As Long, Dim Dimension3 As Long

-These three variables, Dimension1, Dimension2, and Dimension3, are declared as having the Long data type in the following three lines.
-The number of dimensions of various arrays will be stored in these variables.
+The three variables, Dimension1, Dimension2, and Dimension3, are declared as Long data type.
+The number of the dimensions of the arrays will be stored in these variables.

 Dim Myarray1(1 To 5) As Long, Dim Myarray2(1 To 3, 1 To 4) As Double, Dim Myarray3(1 To 2, 1 To 3, 1 To 4) As String

-Three arrays with various dimensions and data types are declared in these lines.
-Myarray1 is an array of length one, Myarray2 is an array of length two, and Myarray3 is an array of length three of string.
+Three arrays with different dimensions and data types are declared.
+Myarray1 is an array of length one, Myarray2 is an array of length two, and Myarray3 is an array of length three.

 Dimension1 = GetArrayDimensions(Myarray1), Dimension2 = GetArrayDimensions(Myarray2), Dimension3 = GetArrayDimensions(Myarray3):.

-The GetArrayDimensions method is called in these lines with each array’s parameters, and the resultant values are saved in the Dimension1, Dimension2, and Dimension3 variables.
-The number of an array’s dimensions can be found using the GetArrayDimensions function.
+The GetArrayDimensions method is called with the parameters of each array, and the resultant values are saved in the Dimension1, Dimension2, and Dimension3 variables.
+The number of dimensions in the array is found using the GetArrayDimensions function.

 MsgBox "Number of dimensions for Myarray1: " & Dimension1 & vbCrLf & _ "Number of dimensions for Myarray2: " & Dimension2 & vbCrLf & _ "Number of dimensions for Myarray3: " & Dimension3

-This line shows a message box with the GetArrayDimensions function results for the number of dimensions for each array.
+shows a message box with the GetArrayDimensions function results: the number of dimensions in each array.

 End Sub